KaiKikuchi/ServerRedirect/README.md

 Currently, ServerRedirect supports Minecraft 1.7.10 and newer versions.

-#### How are transfers not limited to Minecraft servers on my dedicated server?
+#### How are transfers not limited to Minecraft servers on my dedicated servers?
 A proxy server can only transfer clients between servers configured on the same proxy server.
 ServerRedirect allows you to use any server address!
 You can transfer players to servers oversea!

 ### It seems very nice... but what are the drawbacks of using this mod instead of a proxy?